-We may be required to release some or all of your savings if required by law or a court order.
+We may have to release some or all of your savings if required by law or a court order.

-You can transfer your savings to another KiwiSaver scheme, bearing in mind that you can only belong to one KiwiSaver scheme at a time.
+You can transfer your savings to another KiwiSaver scheme, noting you can only belong to one KiwiSaver scheme at a time.
 Transferring may result in a United Kingdom (UK) tax penalty if your savings include money transferred from a UK pension scheme.